Welcome New Students

-International students are required to check into UC International, located in 1 Edwards Center, once they arrive on campus.
+International students are required to check in with UC International, located in 1 Edwards Center, once they arrive on campus.
 That office also hosts a New International Student Conference in mid-August.
-Other graduate student organizations, such as the Association for India’s Development and the Chinese Students and Scholars Association, help students from specific countries.
+Other graduate student organizations, such as the Indian Student Association and the UC Korean Students Association, help students from specific countries.

 If you are a teaching assistant, you should connect with the Graduate Association for Teaching Enhancement.
 This student-run organization hosts regular workshops and networking events to build community among graduate students with teaching assignments.
 You might also consider joining Preparing Future Faculty, a certificate program designed for students who hope to become teachers at the college level.

 Beyond academics, UC boasts state-of-the-art fitness facilities at the Campus Recreation Center.
 The CRC's intramural sports leagues are a great way to connect with the university community.
 Students can also get discount tickets to cheer on the Bearcats athletics teams against collegiate rivals.
 If you're more interested in the arts than in sports, check out the galleries at the school of Design, Architecture, Art, and Planning or visit the College-Conservatory of Music box office for free performance events.

 Once you've gotten settled on campus, you'll want to explore more of the city.
 For basic grocery shopping and necessities, the closest option to campus is the Kroger on Corry Street.
 If you'd rather let someone else do the cooking, the area immediately surrounding UC is rich with restaurant options serving every cuisine from Caribbean to Thai.